 The Cornell Ph.D. program in computer science is consistently ranked among the top six departments in the country, with world-class research covering all of computer science.
 Our computer science program is distinguished by the excellence of the faculty, by a long tradition of pioneering research, and by the breadth of its Ph.D. program.
 The department has been growing steadily since its founding in 1965, and currently has about 120 Ph.D. students and 70 field faculty members.
+Faculty and Ph.D. students are located both in Ithaca and in New York City at the Cornell Tech campus.
 The Field of Computer Science also includes faculty members from other departments (Electrical Engineering, Mathematics, Operations Research and Industrial Engineering, Mechanical and Aerospace Engineering, Computational Biology, and Architecture) who can supervise a student's Ph.D. thesis research in computer science.

-Over the past ten years we've increased our strength in areas such as artificial intelligence, computer graphics, systems, and digital libraries, while maintaining our depth in traditional areas such as theory, programming languages and scientific computing.
+Over the past ten years we've increased our strength in areas such as artificial intelligence, computer graphics, systems, security, machine learning, and digital libraries, while maintaining our depth in traditional areas such as theory, programming languages and scientific computing.

 The department provides an exceptionally open and friendly atmosphere that encourages the sharing of ideas across all areas.
 To promote close interaction and collaboration, we maintain a student-to-faculty ratio of about 3 to 1.
 Faculty members are highly accessible, with offices interspersed with those of students.
 Faculty and students also interact outside the department.
 Many play on intramural athletic teams, and some even play together in a rock band.